-If you are skinny and have trouble gaining muscle, you are not alone.
+If you are a skinny guy and have trouble building muscle, you are not alone.
 This article will provide you with a workout split that is engineered to add quality muscle mass to your frame, and include diet tips to enhance the process.

 Having a thin and lean physique with a small amount of muscle mass is known as having an ectomorphic body type.
 Low amounts of body fat, but also a low amount of muscle mass.